 Merchandise that has been abused, misused, improperly maintained or insufficiently lubricated is not subject to warranty protection.
 Proof of date of purchase and dealer name may be required for service under this warranty.
-NOTE: WD-40 is a rust preventative, NOT a lubricant!
+NOTE: WD-40 is for rust protection, it is NOT a suitable lubricant!